taostrive/hello-flask/README.md

 **CI/CD:**

-* A Github Actions workflow automates code checks (linting and tests), Docker container builds, and Docker image pushes to Docker Hub.
+* A Github Actions workflow automates code checks (linting and tests), Dockerfile scan and Docker container builds and image scans, and Docker image pushes to Docker Hub(skipped currently).
 This ensures consistent quality and deployment practices.

+**Kubernetes support:**

+* The Helm chart provided in the `deploy` directory allows for deploying this application to any Kubernetes environment.
+Local development and testing of applications intended for deployment in a Kubernetes cluster can be significantly facilitated and accelerated by utilizing tools like Minikube, KIND, or Colima.
+This enables developers to work with a local Kubernetes cluster and test their applications without requiring access to a remote cluster.

+To deploy and test this application in a local Kubernetes cluster created via Minikube on a Linux machine, follow the steps outlined [here](deploy/minikube-deployment-steps.md).

 **Decisions:**